walazeidan/Project-4-repo/README.md

     }))
   }, [setFilteredTitles, filters, titles])
 ```
 What proved to be more challenging was building the filter function that allowed users to filter by genre.
 Even though this was something that I’d done before, the data seemed to be slow to render this time which caused some bugs.
-After a couple of hours of playing around with it , I discovered that mapping through the genres and pushing them into a different array seemed to work.
+After a couple of hours of playing around with it, I discovered that mapping through the genres and pushing them into a different array seemed to work.
 I’ve included some clearer elaboration in my code snippet.
 ```
 const handleFilters = (e) => {
     let handleTrue = []